-The New Testament instructs the church in establishing three offices, Episcopos (“overseer”), Presbyturos (“elders”), and Diakonos (“servants”).
+The New Testament instructs Christian Believers to establish church with three offices, Episcopos (“overseer”), Presbyturos (“elders”), and Diakonos (“servants”).
 We carry these forth to the modern day in the following particular church offices:

 VII.
 Church Property

-The property held by each particular church, presbytery, or by the General Assembly, is held in trust, for the use of and to benefit the Olivet Assembly of Africa.
+The property held by each particular Church, presbytery, or by the General Assembly, is held in trust, for the use of and benefit the Olivet Assembly of Africa.

 VIII.
 The Church Session